karavel-io/platform/README.md

 ## Components

-The full list of available components is available [here](https://docs.karavel.io/components/).
+The full list of available components is available [here](https://platform.karavel.io/components/).

 These are the most notable components offered by the Karavel Container Platform:

 - [ArgoCD]
-- [Calico]
 - [cert-manager]
 - [Dex]
 - [External DNS]